 ADOPTION FORM

 [NAME OF PROTOCOL COMMUNITY] (“Protocol Community”) has adopted the Safe Harbor Agreement for Whitehats (“Agreement”) and made certain amendments or modifications to the Agreement in its Adopting Addendum.
 As required by the Agreement, this Adopting Addendum and other information about the Agreement is available on the Protocol Community’s Agreement Fact Page located at [LOCATION OF AGREEMENT FACT PAGE].
-To facilitate the compilation and comparison of certain amendments and modifications made by different Protocol Communities in their respective Adopting Addenda, the Protocol Community has prepared the following summary of those terms pursuant to Section 1.2(b) of the agreement.
+To facilitate the compilation and comparison of certain amendments and modifications made by different Protocol Communities in their respective Adopting Addenda, the Protocol Community has prepared the following summary of those terms pursuant to Section 2.2 of the Agreement.
 In the event of any conflict or inconsistency between the summary and the text of the Agreement, the text of the Agreement will govern.

 Technical Assets – [Plain Text - Non-Hierarchical List of Technical Assets in Scope]